rajgoel/course-machine-learning/08-lecture/slides.md

 ## Decision variables

-The set of decision variables $X_t$ comprises all variables required to describe a decision (action) that can be taken at time $t$.
+The set of decision variables $X_t$ comprises all variables required to describe a decision (action) that can be between time $t-1$ and $t$.

 ---

 ## Exogenous information

 The set of information $W_t$ comprises all information that is revealed exogenously (from the world around) between time $t-1$ and $t$.

-This includes random events, observations, and information arrivals that are not controlled by the decision-maker.
+This includes random events, observations, and information arrivals that are neither controlled nor known by the decision-maker.

 ---